Rack3012/JS-Mini-Project/README.md

-# html-css-js-project-boilerplate
 Flappy Bird Game
-    Its a simple game. if the bird touch the bottom or top of screen then game over, and if bird touch the pillars then also game over.
+    Its a simple game. if the bird touch the bottom or top of screen then game over, or if bird touch the pillars then also game over.

 Tech stack:
     HTMl, CSS, JS